jerickjoe111/launch-school/JS210/course_topics.md

 ## First-class functions

 In JavaScript, functions are objects, and they can be manipulated; JavaScript can assign functions to variables, pass them as arguments to another functions, etc. Since functions are objects, we can set properties on them and even invoke methods on them.
-This means that we can have first-class functions, which is a powerful feature.
-And, having this in mind, we can see that this fact implies that we also can enjoy higher order functions: we use this specific term for functions that can accept other functions as arguments, and return other functions: the combination of higher order functions and the fact that functions form closures in JavaScript is one of its more useful tools.
+This means that functions are first-class objects in JavaScript, which is a powerful feature.
+And, having this in mind, we see that we can enjoy having higher order functions.
+This specific term is used for functions that can accept other functions as arguments, and return other functions: the combination of higher order functions and the fact that functions form closures in JavaScript is one of its more useful tools.

 ## Partial function application